Treasurer's Office - Debt Management

 How will my credit card revenue and fees be reported?

-You will receive a monthly statement from the Merchant Acquirer Bank (Worldpay) detailing your sales and your fees.
+You can obtain a monthly statement from our Merchant Acquirer Bank (Worldpay) via their portal called Worldpay iQ detailing your sales and your fees.
 Also, all Worldpay merchants are set up with an automatic feed into the University’s General Ledger.
-Merchant sales and most fees will be posted to the chartfields that were provided on the Merchant Registration Form sent to Treasury and will appear on your U-M Statement of Activity.
+Merchant sales and most fees will be posted to the chartfields that were provided on the Merchant Reguest Form sent to Merchant Services and will appear on your U-M Statement of Activity.

 Treasurer's Office - Merchant Services